cluster-lab/project-luida-bar/Tutorial_EN_with_automation_feature.md

 1. Open `Cluster > Settings` from Unity's menu bar and check "Use beta features".
     ![Enable beta features](https://github.com/user-attachments/assets/af786e5e-07fe-4126-b350-1ed7c0401ecd)
-2.  **Local test play**: Press the play button in Unity Editor to verify that the entire experiment flow, each state's behavior, and object behaviors work as intended.
+2. Save the scene.

-3. Save the scene.
+**About verifying behavior**: As per Cluster Creator Kit's specification, Cluster Script does not run when previewing in the Unity Editor.
+Please verify the entire experiment flow, each state's behavior, and object behaviors after uploading to cluster in the next step ([additional notes](/Documentation_JA.md#補足-unity-editor-上でのプレビューについて)).

 </details>